 The presence boost inherent in the SM7B makes it a superb vocal microphone.
 The increased sensitivity between 5-6 kHz captures more speech intelligibility.

-The bass roll-off (in both the default mode and the bass roll-off mode) of the SM7B reduces the amount of popping/plosives in the mic while also reducing the amount of handling noise.
+The bass roll-off (in both the default and the bass roll-off mode) of the SM7B reduces the amount of popping/plosives in the mic while also reducing the amount of handling noise.
 The boom arm/stand also helps to greatly decrease handling noise and low-end rumble.

 For more information on microphone frequency response, check out my article Complete Guide To Microphone Frequency Response (With Mic Examples).